 For example, you can make it a house rule that if you are in your office space, your family needs to leave you alone.
 You can make a rule that if the door is closed, they aren’t even allowed to knock or check in to see how you’re doing.
-If you have a separate room, you can set up a small couch or table on which they can read or do their own work, but they aren’t allowed to use your work equipment for school or personal projects.
+If you have a separate room, you can set up a small couch or table on which they can read or do their own work.
+But they aren’t allow to use your work equipment for school or personal projects.

 If you share a space, you might try setting up definite and non-negotiable “quiet hours” for that room or ask your family to steer clear of it.
+You can also easily work at home with kids on break..
 This way you don’t have to worry that your kids will decide they have to watch a certain program on TV while you’re trying to have a professional call with a client or demanding your help with a project when you’re on a deadline.

 Of course, the flip side of this is that you have to respect those boundaries too.
 Leave your workspace when your quiet/working hours are over.
 Open the door to your home office if you don’t really need your family to leave your alone (even if you’d prefer it).

 It will take some time, but eventually–once you get your home office “built,”–everybody will adjust to your working from home being a serious thing that deserves respect.
 We promise!